PaperPrototype/Intro-to-Scripting-Games-Java/02 - Colors/english.md

 There is a bit of a problem here though!
 How do I get different colors?
 Well, its pretty easy, just put a `fill` comand before the shape(s) you want to change the color of!

-Lets have the last `rect` command colors its rectange to be blue.
+Lets put a `fill` command right before the last `rect` command.
+I will set the color to be blue (feel free to pick a different color).

 ```java
 size(400, 400);